johnvictorfs/simple-utilities-mod/README.md

     - Current framerate
     - Current Biome the player is on
     - Toggle key (editable in Controls screen, default is `k`)
+    - Settings page and config file with Mod Menu

 ---